 If tips are not shared out fairly

-There are steps an employee can take if their employer or a tronc is not sharing out tips fairly.
+There are steps a worker can take if their employer or a tronc is not sharing out tips fairly.

 It's a good idea to raise the problem informally first.
 They can do this by talking with their employer.
 This can help resolve a problem quickly if there's been a misunderstanding or mistake.